Let’s talk about it.

 Because no matter how organized you are, you can’t be the one setting up your tables and also walking down the aisle.

-A good day-of coordinator will step in about 4 to 6 weeks before your wedding, take your plans off your plate, confirm with vendors, create the timeline, answer the last-minute calls, and basically handle all the “go-time” details so you’re not getting ready with a walkie-talkie in your hand
+A good day-of coordinator will step in about 4 to 6 weeks before your wedding, take your plans off your plate, confirm with vendors, answer the last-minute calls,

-So yeah — even if it means cutting back in other areas, budget for a day-of coordinator.
+So yeah — even if it means cutting back in other areas, budget for a Day-of coordinator.

 They’re worth every penny.